 Doctoral students in SHPRS must maintain a physical presence in the department as they complete coursework in the first few years of the program.
 Students sometimes wish to move elsewhere for research later in the program, though graduate students are encouraged to maintain regular contact and be an active and visible part of SHPRS.
-Graduate students on TA funding must be in local residence (i.e. able to be on campus multiple days a week) unless they obtain approval from their supervisory committees and AHGS to live remotely and TA online classes.
+Graduate students on TA funding must be in local residence (i.e., able to be on campus multiple days a week) unless they obtain approval from their supervisory committees and Associate Head of Graduate Studies (AHGS) to live remotely and TA online classes.
 These approvals are subject to the curricular needs of SHPRS.